 22. Futuristic color ensemble

 Bugsnag uses a varied collection of colors to impart a futuristic, high-tech feeling with its flat design.
-The combination of colors and shapes makes the visitor feel like it is 2020, and that they can trust the company to be cutting-edge.
+The combination of colors and shapes makes the visitor feel like they can trust that the company is at the forefront.

 23. Alive with color